 - Consider taking Candaway if you think you have Candida – a yeast overgrowth, which is fd by sugary foods!
 Its much more common than you may think!

-- If you are struggling with your gut function and need a probiotic boost as well - take Lepicol.
+- If you are struggling with your gut function and need a probiotic boost as well.

 Rich and fatty foods

-We all love the extra large portions, and eating stuff we don't often get the chance to.
-Once in a while its OK - but there's too much of it at this time of year.
-Anyone with diabetes, high blood pressure, atherosclerosis (furrying of the arteries) and history of heart attacks and strokes must be extra vigilent.
+We all love the extra large portions, and eating stuff we don’t often get the chance to.
+Once in a while its OK – but there’s too much of it at this time of year.
+Anyone with diabetes, high blood pressure, atherosclerosis (furrying of the arteries) and history of heart attacks and strokes must be extra vigilant.
+They could literally be a killer-in-waiting.

 These also markedly increase the rates of indigestion and are slow to digest, often leading to bowel problems too… eg constipation.
 As you get older your digestive enzymes also reduce – so you may need some help here too.